 In the 1980’s Joe Ricchio was a member of the faculty at California State University Long Beach teaching: Perspective, Rapid Visualization and Furniture Design.
 At the same time he also taught Perspective and Rapid Visualization at Art Center College of Design in Pasadena, CA.

-Since 2003 Joe Ricchio has been a member of the Design Department at CSULB teaching Furniture Design.
-The class focuses on the design of public contemporary furnishings with projects ranging from conceptual to market driven.
+From 2004 through 2018 Joe Ricchio was a member of the Design Department at CSULB teaching Furniture Design.
+The class focused on the design of public contemporary furnishings with projects ranging from conceptual to market driven.

-Students are exposed to contemporary furniture design and designers, manufacturers, materials and processes, ergonomic principles and furniture design methodology.
-During the class students visit manufacturing facilities, have a variety of professional guests and execute a final project that results in a full size prototype.
+Students were exposed to contemporary furniture design and designers, manufacturers, materials and processes, ergonomic principles and furniture design methodology.
+During the class students visit manufacturing facilities, meet a variety of professional guests and execute a final project that results in a full size prototype.